kgiszczak/shale/README.md

 ### Rendering nil values

-By default elements with `nil` value are not rendered.
+For JSON, YAML, TOML and XML by default, elements with `nil` value are not rendered.
 You can change this behavior by using `render_nil: true` on a mapping.
+For CSV the default is to render `nil` elements.

 ```ruby
 class Person < Shale::Mapper